 Scholarships for program tuition are available.
 Potential applicants are strongly urged to apply regardless of financial concerns.
 Click here to learn more about available scholarships and financial aid.

-Students can earn either three undergraduate credits for an additional fee, set by the University.
+Students can earn three undergraduate credits for an additional fee, set by the University.
 Students taking the credit option will have one additional final paper due after the program adjourns.
 A student's grade is determined by considering participation inside and outside the classroom, written assignments, the culminating project, and the final paper.
 More details will be available to accepted students.

-The 2013 College Leaders Program will take place from Saturday, June 1 to Saturday, June 15.
+The 2014 College Leaders Program will take place from Saturday, June 14 to Saturday, June 28.
 All students are housed at the University of Virginia in Charlottesville for the duration of the program and are expected to attend all sessions unless excused by the Youth Program and Recruitment Coordinator.
 Aside from some field trips, the students will spend most of their time on grounds at the University.

 A typical program day starts at 8am with breakfast, and class begins promptly at 9am.
 Lectures, presentations, discussions, and workshops run throughout the day with multiple breaks and lunch.
 Dinner is served each evening around 6pm, after which students have free time.
 Field trip days usually begin earlier to allow for travel time, depending on the agenda for the day.
-Two to three Program Managers, all of whom are alumni of the College or High School Leaders Programs, live on site with the students and are available at all times.
+Two to three Youth Program Managers, all of whom are alumni of the College or High School Leaders Programs, live on site with the students and are available at all times.
 On the last day of the program a ceremonial graduation is held at the University around 10am, with move-out beginning around noon.
 Family and friends are encouraged to attend.

 If you have any questions about the College Leaders Program,

 contact Lauren Gilbert at 434-243-2844 or firstname.lastname@example.org.